willcrichton/rust-book/src/ch03-03-how-functions-work.md

 ```

 Second, the `five` function has no parameters and defines the type of the
-return value, but the body of the function is a lonely `5` with no semicolon
+return value.
+The body of the function is a lonely `5` with no semicolon
 because it’s an expression whose value we want to return.

 Let’s look at another example: